Yoneda Lemma for Simplicial Spaces: Complete Segal Spaces and Covariant Model Structure

-\begin{corone} If $f:X \to Y$ is a CSS equivalence then it is cofinal. \end{corone} \begin{proof} This follows directly from Theorem \ref{The Covariant local of CSS}. \end{proof} Before we move on let us note that this gives us one exception to the remark above: \begin{lemone} Let $X \xrightarrow{ \ f \ } Y \xrightarrow{ \ g \ } Z$ be a chain of maps such that $g$ is a CSS equivalence.
-Then $f$ is an cofinal map if and only if $gf$ is a cofinal map. \end{lemone} \begin{proof} First note that $g$ is a cofinal map.
-So, if $f$ is also one then simple composition implies that $gf$ is also a cofinal map.
-On the other side, by Theorem \ref{The Covar invariant under CSS equiv}, the following adjunction is a Quillen equivalence:
+\begin{lemone} Let $X \xrightarrow{ \ f \ } Y \xrightarrow{ \ g \ } Z$ be a chain of maps such that $g$ is a CSS equivalence.
+Then $f$ is a final map if and only if $gf$ is a final map. \end{lemone} \begin{proof} First note that $g$ is a final map.
+So, if $f$ is final then simple composition implies that $gf$ is also a final map.

+On the other side, let us assume $gf= g_!(f)$ is a final map.
+Then, by \cref{The Covar invariant under CSS equiv}, the following adjunction is a Quillen equivalence:

-which implies that $X \to Y$ is a contravariant equivalence over $Y$ if and only if $X \to Y$ is a contravariant equivalence over $Z$.
-The result now follows from 2 out of 3 as $g$ and $gf$ are also contravariant equivalences over $Z$. \end{proof}
+which implies that $f: X \to Y$ is a contravariant equivalence over $Y$ if and only if $g_!(f): X \to Y$ is a contravariant equivalence over $Z$, and so $f$ is a final map as well. \end{proof}

-Having discussed cofinal maps we can now show how it allows us to simplify colimit diagrams.
+Having discussed final maps we can now show how it allows us to simplify colimit diagrams.